Safezone-Cartons/oreilly-katas-2024/Problem/ActorsActions.md

 **Actions:**

-- Watch combined health metrics of selected patients
+- Watch combined health metrics of selected patients (mobile app)
 - Setup alerts for specific patients s/he is responsible for
+- Sends a patient back home after recovery
+- Everything what a *leading nurse* can do
 - ...
-- everything what a *leading nurse* can do

 ---